getkyo/kyo/README.md

 One notable departure from the ZIO API worth calling out is in error handling.
 Rather than simply copy the usual ZIO methods, kyo-combinators has tried to provide a more general API for handling different kinds of error types in different ways.
 Whereas ZIO has a single channel for describing errors, Kyo has different effect types that can describe failure in the basic sense of "short-circuiting": `Abort` and `Choice` (an empty `Seq` being equivalent to a short-circuit). `Abort[Absent]` can also be used like `Choice` to model short-circuiting an empty result.

-For each of these, to handle the effect, lifting the result type to `Result`, `Seq`, and `Maybe`, use `.handleAbort`, `.handleChoice`, and `.handleEmptyAbort` respectively.
+For each of these, to handle the effect, lifting the result type to `Result`, `Seq`, and `Maybe`, use `.result`, `.handleChoice`, and `.maybe` respectively.
 Alternatively, you can convert between these different error types using methods usually in the form of `def effect1ToEffect2`.

 Some examples: